taji-taji/swift-shell/README.md

 let shell = Shell()

 do {
-    // ShellExecutor is implemented with `callAsFunction`.
+    // Shell is implemented with `callAsFunction`.
     let output = try shell("ls", arguments: ["-l", "-a"]) print(output)
 } catch {